-Pursuant to Paragraph 3 of Article 21 of the Law on Nuclear Energy, "the structure, competence of the State Nuclear Power Safety Inspectorate and its provision with resources shall correspond with the nature and scope of the activities in the field of nuclear energy, activities involving nuclear materials and other activities in the field of nuclear energy involving sources of ionising radiation undertaken and planned to be undertaken in the Republic of Lithuania".
+Pursuant to Paragraph 3 of the Article 21 of the Law on Nuclear Energy, "the structure, competence of the State Nuclear Power Safety Inspectorate and its provision with resources shall correspond with the nature and scope of the activities in the field of nuclear energy, activities involving nuclear materials and other activities in the field of nuclear energy involving sources of ionising radiation undertaken and planned to be undertaken in the Republic of Lithuania".

-The maximum number of positions of the VATESI is established by the Government of Lithuania.
+The Government of Lithuania establishes the maximum number of positions of the VATESI.
 The Head of VATESI establishes the concrete number of positions and approves the administrative structure of the VATESI and job descriptions of all employees.